alapanme/E-Library/README.md

 # E-Library
 A simple E-Library made from HTML, CSS and PHP.
-One can host this on their local server and share E-books, Question papers, Documents etc. with others on the same network.
+One can host this on their local server and share E-books, Question papers, Documents etc. with others.

 # Features!